Mark-crypto/birthday-reminder-app/README.md

 - It is meant to show how we add state to a functional component.

 ## User Instructions
-- To be able to view and interact with the application live click on the link: <a href="https://birthday-rem-react.netlify.app/"> Live DEMO </a>
+- To be able to view and interact with the application live click on the link: <a href="https://birthday-rem-react.netlify.app/"> LIVE DEMO </a>

 ## Developer Instructions
-- To run the the application on your device you can:
+- To run the application locally on your device you can:
   1) Clone the repository.
   2) Install node modules by typing "npm install" command.
   3) Run the application locally by typing "npm start" command.